-In the middle to late childhood phase of schooling, the ability of students to work collaboratively and to develop their social skills should be fostered by activities that require group planning and decision-making, and interaction with people inside and outside their classroom.
+Health and Physical Education provides opportunities for the development of students' ability to work collaboratively and to develop their social skills by activities that require group planning and decision-making, and interaction with people inside and outside their classroom.
 Through such experiences students assume increased responsibilities, develop decision-making skills, explore values and further refine their social and collaborative work skills.